 - It involves minimal to no discomfort.

 - It can help to monitor the flow of blood via the coronary artery as well as determine how much blood flow has been affected

-- Patients who have undergone coronary bypass surgery in the past can undergo the procedure to determine whether the surgery is successful.
+- Patients who have undergone coronary bypass surgery in the past can undergo the procedure to determine whether his grafts are patent.

 Are there any risks involved?

 Just like any other medical procedure, coronary angiography too comes with slight risks that include: